agrawal-vatsal/bookshop/README.md

 This will save raw HTML and produce normalized records (books) to seed the database.

+All the files will be saved in `app/data/raw_html` directory, including raw HTML files.

 ### 2. Apply Migrations

 Migrations are in `alembic/` directory: